 California Small Business Covid-19 Relief Grant Program

 Governor Newsom and the Legislature announced a package of assistance for small businesses impacted by COVID-19, including $500 million in grants.
-Applications open for the first round 12/30 through Fri 1/8, the second round is open from 2/3 through 2/8 – visit CAReliefGrant.com, now, to begin preparing your documents.
+Applications are open – visit CAReliefGrant.com, now, to begin preparing your documents.
 Additional assistance announced: tax relief (click here); and recovery loans through the California Rebuilding Fund.